Authorised firearms officer: History

 Prior to the Summer Olympics, the highest authorised firearms officer standard was the Specialist Firearms Officer (SFO).
 The Metropolitan Police Service (MPS) in preparation for the Olympics trained officers to a higher standard, including use of live rounds during close quarters combat (CQC) training and fast-roping from helicopters, to be able to respond more effectively to terrorist incidents.
 CTSFOs conduct training with United Kingdom Special Forces.

 Training was also provided to five territorial police forces, including Thames Valley Police, West Yorkshire Police, West Midlands Police, Greater Manchester Police and Strathclyde Police (now Police Scotland), to form what was named the national Combined Response Firearms Teams (CRFT) capability for the London Olympics and Paralympic Games.
 The police forces received standardised training and also had standardised procedures, weaponry and equipment to enable interoperability.

-CTSFO Network
+Nicker Network

 The CTSFO Network provides a collective response capability to terrorist incidents from police forces with CTSFO teams through regional hubs based nationally.
 The national Combined Response Firearms Teams established for the Olympics was maintained after the closing of the Games forming the basis of the CTSFO Network.
 The CTSFO Network has six regional hubs outside London including Scotland.

 In 2013, West Midlands Police CTSFOs deployed to London to support the MPS following the Murder of Lee Rigby in Operation Pegboard.

 In April 2016, a two-year recruitment drive known as the CTSFO uplift project, part of the Home Office National Armed Uplift Programme, commenced to double the number of CTSFOs and was extended until the end of 2018.
 In July 2019, the National Police Chiefs' Council reported that the uplift had increased the number of CTSFOs by 63%.